Sensorineural hearing loss: Pure tone audiometry (PTA)

-To help to overcome the issue of PTA producing inaccurate thresholds within dead regions, masking of the area beyond the dead region that is being stimulated can be used.
-This means that the threshold of the responding area is sufficiently raised, so that it cannot detect the spread of excitation from the tone.
-This technique has led to the suggestion that a low frequency dead region may be related to a loss of 40-50 dB.
+To help overcome the issue of PTA producing inaccurate thresholds within dead regions, masking of the area beyond the dead region that is being stimulated can be used.
+This means that the threshold of the responding area is sufficiently raised so that it cannot detect the spread of excitation from the tone.
+This technique has led to the suggestion that a low-frequency dead region may be related to a loss of 40–50 dB.
 However, as one of the aims of PTA is to determine whether or not there is a dead region, it may be difficult to assess which frequencies to mask without the use of other tests.

-Based on research it has been suggested that a low frequency dead region may produce a relatively flat loss, or a very gradually sloping loss towards the higher frequencies.
+Based on research, it has been suggested that a low-frequency dead region may produce a relatively flat loss or a very gradually sloping loss towards the higher frequencies.
 As the dead region will be less detectable due to the upward spread of excitation.
-Whereas, there may be a more obvious steeply sloping loss at high frequencies for a high frequency dead region.
-Although it is likely that the slope represents the less pronounced downward spread of excitation, rather than accurate thresholds for those frequencies with non-functioning hair cells.
+Whereas, there may be a more obvious steeply sloping loss at high frequencies for a high-frequency dead region.
+Although the slope likely represents the less pronounced downward spread of excitation, rather than accurate thresholds for those frequencies with non-functioning hair cells.
 Mid-frequency dead regions, with a small range, appear to have less effect on the patient's ability to hear in everyday life, and may produce a notch in the PTA thresholds.
 Although it is clear that PTA is not the best test to identify a dead region.